 - Bachelor of Science, psychology – University of Michigan

-- Doctor of Dental Surgery, University of Michigan
+- Doctorate of Dental Surgery – University of Michigan School of Dentistry

-- General Practice Residency, University of Texas, Houston
+- General practice residency – University of Texas Health Science Center, Houston

-Dr. Shwedel is a strong believer in continuing education, attending conferences and taking courses to stay up to date on the latest dental treatments and options.
-She knows that continuing education is essential to providing her dental patients with the most proven dental treatments available.
+Dr. Shwedel is a strong believer in continuing education.
+She attends conferences and takes courses to stay up to date on the latest dental treatments and options.
+She knows that continuing education is essential to provide her dental patients with the most proven dental treatments available.

 - American Dental Association

 - Academy of General Dentistry

 - Michigan Dental Association

 A native of southeastern Michigan, Dr. Shwedel lives with her husband Darrin, who is an eye doctor.
 Together, the couple has three children: a daughter named Lindsay and two sons, Dylan and Spencer.